Constructive Tips To Help Your Child Deal With Mean Friends

 Children are sensitive, and they don’t know how to deal with big feelings.
-I’m so glad you’re here reading these words, and I hope they help you navigate some difficult situaitons that you may be facing.
+I’m so glad you’re here reading these words, and I hope they help you navigate some difficult situations that you could be facing.

-Remember I am not a parenting professional, just a mom who cares about her own children, and wanting to show other parents how I use positive parenting in my own life.
-Please, please contact a professional if you need professional level help with some of these difficult situations.
+Remember I am not a parenting professional, just a mom who cares about her own children and wants to show other parents how I use positive parenting (like inductive discipline)in my own life.
+Please, please contact a professional if you need professional-level help with some of these difficult situations.

 1. Subscribe To My Parenting NewsletterSign Up For My Parenting Newsletter for tips on creating a happier home and becoming a more positive parent.
 As a bonus when you subscribe you’ll get a copy of my FREE Growth Mindset Printout For Kids which is the KEY to raising resilient kids with a growth mindset.

 2. Register For A Pretty Awesome FREE 60-Minute Class:Register for a free class called GET KIDS TO LISTEN THE RIGHT WAY; an exclusive FREE class from nationally recognized parenting coach, Amy McCready.